ldijkman/async-esp-fs-webserver/docs/ino/telegram_doorbell/readme.md

 - could send 2 mesags shortly after another to get more attention

 and playing with esp32cam mjpeg2sd with telegram
+- think there is no option yet to make it a doorbell cam

 telegram linux x64 pc version